IPGP/geodezyx/README.md

 ### with PyPi and pip

-We recommend to use pip to do a proper installation:
+We recommend using `pip` to do a proper installation.
+To get the latest working version you can install directly the GitHub-hosted version (recommended):

+``pip install git+https://github.com/GeodeZYX/geodezyx-toolbox``

+YOu can also install the version hosted on PyPI (but you will not get the latest version)

 ``pip install geodezyx``

-To get the latest working version you can install directly the GitHub-hosted version:

-``pip install git+https://github.com/GeodeZYX/geodezyx-toolbox``

 ### clone and manually install from GitHub